Blue Sage Founder & Director | Jacob Dyer Spiegel

 In addition to several essays on Caribbean literature and translation as understood through traditional Yoruba/Yoruba Atlantic religious philosophies, Jacob is working on a project centered on Kamau Brathwaite’s concept of Nation Language as applied to emerging writers in the Bahamas.

-One essay, “Building Around Nation Language: Critical Reflections on Teaching Composition and Rhetoric in The Bahamas” will be the first chapter in Academic Writing and Rhetoric in the Anglophone Caribbean (ed.
+One essay, “Building Around Nation Language: Critical Reflections on Teaching Composition and Rhetoric in The Bahamas” will be in Creole Composition: Academic Writing and Rhetoric in the Anglophone Caribbean (ed.
 Vivette Milson Whyle.
 Parlor Press) which will be published this year.
 He is currently extending the project as a co-authored series of chapters with students in his writing courses in the Bahamas.

 ————————————————————————————- Snapshot of Research: ————————————————————————————-